Dragon Ball: Raging Blast: Development

-On October 23, Namco Bandai announced that they had completed Raging Blast and that it would be shipped on November tenth throughout North America.
+On October 23, Namco Bandai announced that they had completed Raging Blast and that it would be shipped on November 10 throughout North America.
+The game was also released in Japan on November 12, Europe on November 13, and in Australia on November 19.
 A few days later, the company announced that they had released a demo of the game for both PlayStation Network and Xbox Live Marketplace for North American users and that a Raging Blast Special Pack would be available to North American players who pre-ordered the game.

+Characters

 Reception

 Dragon Ball: Raging Blast was released in North America on November 10, 2009, in Japan on November 12, 2009, in Europe on November 13, 2009, and in Australia on November 19, 2009.
 In its first week the PlayStation 3 version managed to sell 58,000 copies in Japan, making it the third best selling game behind the revamped Pokémon HeartGold and SoulSilver.

 Along with its sales, the game received mixed reviews from various gaming critics.
 Both the PS3 and Xbox 360 versions earned their own aggregated scores of 57/100 and 56/100 on Metacritic, 60.37% and 57.86% on GameRankings respectively.
 Chris Roper of IGN found the Super Battle Trial to be the most interesting part of the game, though he would complain about the presentation of the story arcs in the Dragon Battle Collection mode, the gaming mechanics, and the camera.
 Gambus Kahn of ZTGameDomain, who reviewed the PlayStation 3 version, had mixed feelings over the fighting system, claiming that it was both awesome and a pain, as most of the controls are utilized during play and the right analog stick was used as another set of buttons functions, making it appear convoluted.
 Khan went on to complain about the timing accuracy in which a player has to block both grabbing and Ki attacks, which he compares as being tougher than the timing accuracy in Street Fighter IV.
 Although he loved the game's depth, claiming that it "plays unlike any non-Dragon Ball game before", he stated that it had the feel of a very fast-paced Armored Core game.
 Arnold Katayev of PSXtream felt that the game mechanics were not very deep.
 He called the multiplayer mode the best thing about the game, while complaining that the dialogue was not taken straight from the anime.